 Registered Staff Hours

 We would like to point out that this nursing home's inspection rating exceeded its overall score.
 This facility earned a grade of B+ in this category, which is one of our better grades.
 We take several aspects of a facility's inspection report into consideration in determining these inspection grades.
 One critical factor is deficiencies.
 It should be noted that the severity of deficiencies is arguably more meaningful than the quantity of deficiencies, as some are relatively insignificant.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Based on this, we had positive view of this facility's inspections.
+Even some of the best nursing homes receive an occasional ding on their inspection report.

 Long-term Care Quality